 - weight loss

 - blood in your

 - urgent need to

 - chills and/or

 frequency of your symptoms and when they first occurred.
-He or she will perform a thorough physical exam and use diagnostic tests such as:
+They'll perform a

 similar to colonoscopy but shows only the rectum and lower colon

 - stool samples